 Maryland Divorce Forms & Papers

 Either spouse may file for divorce in Maryland, unless the grounds for divorce occurred outside Maryland.
 The divorce may be filed for in a county where either spouse resides.
 [Annotated Code of Maryland; Family Law, Title 7, Section 7-103; and Maryland Rules, Rule S-70].
-For more information on filing divorce see our page on how to file for divorce.
+For more information on filing divorce see our page on how to apply for a divorce.

 The no-fault grounds for divorce in Maryland are: 1) the spouses have voluntarily lived separate and apart for one year without interruption or cohabitation and there is no reasonable expectation of reconciliation; or 2) the spouses have lived separate and apart without interruption for two years.
 [Annotated Code of Maryland; Family Law, Title 7, Section 7-103].